KTT: Getting Science Off The Shelf

 The goal of KTT is to enhance the impact of research by getting ‘science off the shelf’ and into the hands of people who need it.
 KTT builds on a long history of agricultural extension and works to foster early and consistent collaboration between researchers and research users.

 KTT Funding Program accelerates the process

-The OMAFRA-U of G Partnership administers a KTT funding program to advance research in the field of KTT and to accelerate the transfer of research knowledge into use.
+The Ontario Agri-Food Innovation Alliance administers a KTT funding program to advance research in the field of KTT and to accelerate the transfer of research knowledge into use.
 The program aims to:

-- Advance the synthesis, dissemination and exchange of research knowledge about agriculture, food and rural sectors to relevant knowledge-users.
+- Advance the synthesis, exchange, application and dissemination of research knowledge about agriculture, food and rural sectors to relevant knowledge-users.

 - Explore the science of KTT to identify best practices that enhance the positive impact of research and innovation.

 - Use and evaluate KTT methods and best practices to support the awareness and impact of research knowledge.

 - Must fit within one of two streams:

 - KTT Research Funding: projects that advance the science of knowledge translation and transfer in agri-food and rural sectors.

 - KTT Mobilization Funding: outreach and/or engagement activities that connect end-users with existing research.